PrabhudevBengaluruKumar/Denoising-of-Heart-Beats-using-DL/README.md

 ## Reference
-The model used during this thesis work is LU-Net from https://github.com/ShamsNafisaAli/LU-Net-Heart-Sound-Denoising-
+The model, five datasets and training code used during this thesis work is LU-Net from https://github.com/ShamsNafisaAli/LU-Net-Heart-Sound-Denoising-